Risk-Bounded Multi-Agent Visual Navigation via Iterative Risk Allocation: Training Details

 \subsection{Hyperparameters}

-Table \ref{tab:hyperparameters} shows the hyperparameters used for training our low-level RL agent.
-All models were trained, and all planning experiments conducted, on a system equipped with a 32-core Intel i9-14900K CPU and an NVIDIA GeForce RTX 4090 GPU.
-The algorithm is implemented in Python, building upon the official codebase released by \citeauthor{feng2025safemultiagentnavigationguided}.
+Table \ref{tab:hyperparameters} details the hyperparameters used for training.
+Experiments were conducted on a workstation with a 32-core Intel i9-14900K CPU and an NVIDIA GeForce RTX 4090 GPU.
+Our implementation is based on the codebase from \citeauthor{feng2025safemultiagentnavigationguided}.